GurpreetSingh-21/web102_prework/README.md

 Submitted by: Gurpreet Singh

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+this is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 6 hours spent in total